What is Cryotherapy?

 Cryogenic recovery and rehabilitation processes are instigated by ‘cold shock’ proteins, which are believed to counteract the harmful effects of extremely low temperatures on cellular metabolism and help the body to survive.
 Proponents of cryotherapy also believe amino acids – a.k.a. the building blocks of proteins – and hormones, which prevent degeneration of body tissues, are also released during cryogenic recovery.

 At CryoAction, we offer prefabricated, self-contained cryotherapy units, available for medium or long term rental.
-Each unit consists of a cryotherapy chamber, thermally insulated and cooled by its own liquid nitrogen supply, and a separate antechamber, in which participants can change and prepare themselves for treatment.
+Each unit consists of a cryotherapy chamber, thermally insulated and cooled by a hybrid combination of electric and liquid nitrogen supply, and a separate antechamber, in which participants can change and prepare themselves for treatment.
 Otherwise, all that is required are a stable footing and an electricity supply, so CryoAction rental cryotherapy chambers provide a fast, unobtrusive method of delivering cryotherapy to a large number of people, especially if space is in short supply.